 Urban reinvention: from shipping terminal to waterfront park in Oakland, California

-Township Commons is part of the latest redevelopment of Oakland’s historic waterfront, with views of the neighboring city of San Francisco, located directly across the bay.
+Township Commons is part of the latest redevelopment of Oakland’s historic waterfront, with views of the neighbouring city of San Francisco, located directly across the bay.

 The 3-acre site that was designated for the new public park was almost entirely occupied by a municipal shipping terminal.
 When landscape architects Liz Einwiller and Sarah Kuehl first walked through this emblem of Oakland’s long history as a port town, they were fascinated by the beautiful steel construction.